deusExMac/WebScraper/README.md

 * scikit_learn
 * tldextract

 You may run the bash script ``install`` in folder build/ which will install all necessary modules for WebScraper. install script allows installing modules in a virtual environment or not.
-Use the -d option to specify a directory to create the virtual environment and install webScraper in this context.
+Use the -d option to specify a directory to create the virtual environment and install webScraper in this context.  **TODO: Make default dir EMPTY!**

 ** NOTE: